tokio-rs/website/content/docs/getting-started/tls.md

 which is used to create new TLS connections.
 This is where TLS settings can be configured, but for us all of the defaults will work fine.

-Afterwards we issue a connection to `www.rust-lang.org` to the previously resolved address, using [`TcpStream::connect`].
-Note that this returns a future so we don't actually have the socket yet, but rather it will be fully connected at some later point in time.
+Afterwards, we issue a connection to `www.rust-lang.org` to the previously resolved address, using [`TcpStream::connect`].
+Note that this returns a future as we don't actually have the socket yet.
+It will be fully connected at some later point in time.

 [`native-tls`]: https://github.com/sfackler/rust-native-tls
 [`TlsConnector`]: https://docs.rs/native-tls/0.1/native_tls/struct.TlsConnector.html
 [`TcpStream::connect`]: https://tokio-rs.github.io/tokio-core/tokio_core/net/struct.TcpStream.html#method.connect

-Once our socket is available we need to perform three tasks to download the rust-lang.org home page:
+Once our socket is available, we need to perform three tasks to download the rust-lang.org home page:

 1. Perform a TLS handshake.
 The home page is only served over HTTPS, and we've